JackieW001/Essenger/README.md

 # Essenger
 Thank you for downloading Essenger: The better Messenger (TM)

+Last run on ocaml switch and base compiler: `4.08.0`

 Essenger requires some dependencies that you may need to install, listed below.

 Please first install pkg-config on your laptop.